gahrae/HidatoHippy/README.md

 XX XX XX XX 07 08 XX XX XX XX
 ```

-Your program will receive an input similar to this – blocks which are either numbers, spaces (blank, for shaping) or two dashes, indicating a space you can place a number..
+Your program will receive an input similar to this – blocks which are either numbers, spaces (blank, for shaping) or two dashes, indicating a space you can place a number.
 It should return a solved version, in which it is possible to go from 01 to the maximum value.
 If no solution can be found, return something [falsey](http://meta.codegolf.stackexchange.com/questions/2190/interpretation-of-truthy-falsey).

 Note that there may not be a unique, or even the existence of, a solution – some may yield multiple due to their ambiguity, much like Sudoku, and some may be literally unsolvable.
 With that in mind, make sure your code takes only a minute or so at maximum to return a solution (brute force works, but careful logic may win out in this regard – remember, you need to determine if it is solvable in that minute).